Harkness Memorial State Park

 Harkness Memorial State Park is a historic preservation area located on Long Island Sound in Waterford, Connecticut.
 The state park's 304 acre center around Eolia, a 42-room Renaissance Revival mansion with formal gardens and greenhouses.
 The park is managed by the Connecticut Department of Energy and Environmental Protection.

 History

 The park was the summer home of philanthropists Edward and Mary Harkness, who inherited the fortune created by Edward's father, Stephen V. Harkness, a substantial investor in John D. Rockefeller's Standard Oil.
 The mansion was designed by the New York architectural firm of Lord & Hewlett, constructed in 1906–07.
+Also on the grounds of the Harkness estate are a carriage house that was built in 1908 and a water tower built in 1910, which were both designed by architect James Gamble Rogers.
 From 1918 to 1929, landscape designer Beatrix Jones Farrand made extensive improvements to the grounds, adding numerous formal gardens.

 Mrs. Harkness left the property to the State of Connecticut in 1950, and it became part of the state park system in 1952.
 Eolia—The Harkness Estate was listed on the National Register of Historic Places in 1986 as a 220 acre historic district with 15 contributing buildings and two other contributing structures.